chennakeshavadasa/CMOS-Inverter/Design and Analysis/README.md

 </p>

 ## Major Issues
-- Noise Margin
+- Noise Margin.
-- Inverter Delay
+- Inverter Delay.
-    - Propagation Delay
+    - Propagation Delay.
 - How to Improve Design Technique ?
-  - Reduce Load Capacitance
+  - Reduce Load Capacitance.
-  - Increase Transistor sizing
+  - Increase Transistor sizing.
-  - Increase VDD (Power Consumption)
+  - Increase VDD (Power Consumption).

 ## Noise Margin
-- We expect switching to happen somewhere near VDD/2, So Switching thereshold = VDD/2
+- We expect switching to happen somewhere near VDD/2, So Switching thereshold = VDD/2.
-- NMH=Voh-Vil, For Ideal Case NMH=NML= VDD/2
+- NMH=Voh-Vil, For Ideal Case NMH=NML= VDD/2.
-- We lower VDD, Noise margin will also be lower, so its property to reject noise will be compromised
+- We lower VDD, Noise margin will also be lower, so its property to reject noise will be compromised.

 ## Propagation delay

+- We get tPHL= 0.69ReqnCL and tPLH= 0.69ReqpCL.
+- Overall propagation delay = 0.69CL(Reqn+Reqp)/2.
+- For tPHL=tPLH then Reqp=Reqn, but Reqp>Reqn.
+For tPHL=tPLH, we need to make width=3W, so Resistance reduces to Reqp so that Reqp=Reqn.
+- For skewed transistor (tPHL=tPLH).
+- Non skewed transistor (tPHL<tPLH).

+## Capacitance that affect the design
+- Gate drain Capacitance(Cgd12)
+- Diffusion Capacitance(Cdb1,2)
+- Wiring Capacitance(Cw)
+- Gate Capacitance of fanout(Cg3,4)

+## How to improve design
+- Reduce CL
+- Increase transistor sizing
+- Increase VDD

+## Optimal value of NMOS to PMOS Ratio
+- While improving the PMOS width improves tPLH of the inverter by increasing the charging current, it also degrades the charging current.
+It degrades the tPHL by causing a large parascitic Capacitance
+- β=Wp/Wn
--
+- We get βopt=sqrt(1+ Cw/(Cdn1+Cdn2))